teambit/docs/docs/best-practices.md

 Some libraries need to be singleton in a project.
 For example, you cannot have more than one instance of framework libraries during run time such as React or Angular.
 To ensure the libraries are singletons, and assuming the containing project has those libraries, we should define them as peerDependencies for our component.
 The peerDependencies version should also be as relaxed as possible, e.g. `"react": ">=16.9.0"`.
 This will cover a wide range of versions used in the consuming project.
 If the peerDependency version range does not cover the range installed in the consuming project, the package is installed with multiple versions.
 Two methods to define peerDependencies for Bit components:

 - Define the dependency in the authoring project.
 Bit [dependency algorithm](/docs/dependencies#dependencies) takes the package as peer dependency.
 - Provide [override rules](/docs/overrides) for setting the packages as peer dependencies.

 You can run `bit show` to view the components dependencies before tagging and tracking the component.
 There you can see the exact dependencies the component has and verify the dependencies are marked as peers.

 ## Use Namespaces

-You can use namespaces inside a collection to group related components.
-Namespaces act as folders inside a Bit workspace, or inside a collection on bit.dev.
+You can use namespaces inside a scope to group related components.
+Namespaces act as folders inside a Bit workspace, or inside a scope on bit.dev.

 To track a component under a namespace, add the namespace with a slash on the component's id:

 ```shell
 $bit add src/utils/my-util.js --id utils/my-utils